Peket

 Peket, also pékèt or pèket is an eau de vie (fruit brandy) aromatised with juniper berries, it is the Walloon name for Dutch gin.
 The drink originates from Belgium and its name is derived from the Walloon word for juniper.

 Etymology

 The word “peket” means “prickly” in old Walloon.
 Other sources tell that this word was used by miners.
-It certainly comes from the Walloon word “pèke”, which means juniper berry in some Walloon regions.
-This name was used afterwards in Wallonia for an eau de vie aromatised with these berries.
+The name comes from the Walloon word pèke, meaning juniper berry.